Academic Advising: Resources for Students

 Career and Professional Experience (CAPX) prepares students for the immediate future and provides ongoing support for lifelong careers in art and design.
 They provide students and alumni with full-service advising, workshops, and access to professional networks and opportunities.
 Some examples of the assistance they can provide include:

 - Developing proposals

 - Developing networking and interviewing skills

-To learn more about the services The Career + Co-Op Center provides, or to make an appointment, please visit their website.
+To learn more about the services the CAPX office provides, or to make an appointment, please visit their website.

 The office of International Student Services and Study Abroad works with the school community to offer the strongest possible complement of programs and services to the SAIC academic experience.

 International Student Services advises students on issues ranging from immigration regulations to resources available for achieving academic, financial, and personal goals.
 They offer workshops throughout the year to educate international students on their immigration responsibilities and provide opportunities to enhance their academic experience at SAIC.

 The Study Abroad office specializes in providing students with opportunities to participate in short-term and semester-long education abroad programs.
 Advisors work closely with faculty members to offer an exciting array of faculty-led study trips during the winter and summer interims and to advise students who apply for semester-long study abroad.